ShipSoft/FairShip/field/README.md

-where Name is the descriptive name or title of the field, MapFileName is the location of the ROOT file containing the field map data (relative to the VMCWORKDIR directory), x0, y0, z0 are the offset co-ordinates in cm, and phi, theta and psi are the Euler rotation angles in degrees about the z axis, the new x axis, and then the new z axis, in that order.
+where Name is the descriptive name or title of the field, MapFileName is the location of the ROOT file containing the field map data (relative to the VMCWORKDIR directory), x0, y0, z0 are the offset coordinates in cm, and phi, theta and psi are the Euler rotation angles in degrees about the z axis, the new x axis, and then the new z axis, in that order.
 The offsets and angles are optional parameters (denoted by the square brackets); default values are all set to zero.
 Note that offsets still need to be